polltooh/IIGAN/README.md

 # IIGAN
-The code for image to image translation
+The code for image to image